 Contemporary Art Trail, Glasgow

 Glasgow is not shy about its creative side and invites you to discover over a dozen of its artworks on the delightful Contemporary Art Trail through the city centre.
 Artists from Scotland and the entire world have worked together to offer you this unique way to view Scotland’s largest city.
-And if that wasn’t enough, you can also extend your walk with these amazing hidden gems in Glasgow.

 Start: Euro Hostel Glasgow